-Vivaldi browser uses the Pepper version of Flash (PPAPI) that Chromium or Chrome uses.
-If you are noticing a “Couldn’t load plugin” or “You need to have the Adobe Flash Player to view this content” message in these browsers when you tried to view flash-content on web pages, then you have to install Pepper Flash, follow the below instructions to install Flash player in Vivaldi browser.
+Vivaldi browser uses the Pepper version of Flash (PPAPI) that Chromium and Chrome use.
+If you are noticing a “Couldn’t load plugin” or “You need to have the Adobe Flash Player to view this content” message in the browser, you have to install Pepper Flash.
+Follow the instructions below to learn how to install Flash player in Vivaldi browser and how to enable it.

 If you are an Ubuntu user, you can issue the following commands in a terminal window to enable the Ubuntu partner repository and install the Official Adobe Flash package: